EducationalWave

 However, the reliance on elite expertise also led to criticisms of elitism, exclusivity, and detachment from the needs and realities of the general population.
 This dynamic often created tensions and resentment among the lower classes, contributing to social unrest and challenges to the aristocratic system.

-Related Pros and Cons of Us Citizenship
+Related Pros and Cons of Video Games

 Social Inequality